opensafely-core/r-docker/README.md

 Essentially we follow a very similar approach to the versioned stack of the Rocker project.
 They list their R versions and CRAN dates on their [wiki](https://github.com/rocker-org/rocker-versioned2/wiki/Versions).

 We recommend not choosing a date within the first week of a new version of R being released, because there may be alot of packages updated on CRAN during this time.

+If you choose a version of R that is not the current version of R we recommend following the rocker approach and choosing the CRAN date as the day before the next version of R was released.
+For example, if choosing R 4.4.1, R 4.4.2 was released on 2024-10-31 and so we choose 2024-10-30 as the CRAN date.